 Medical

-The Relationship Between Diabetes Management and Health Literacy
+The Relationship Between Diabetes Management And Health Literacy

 Problem Statement

 Diabetes mellitus is a common health condition affecting individuals, their loved ones as well as society.
 Diabetes affects many communities in the U.S. as well as other parts of the world.
 Diabetes can be managed; however, the existing treatment options require patient’s full engagement in the treatment plan by complying to manage their blood sugar levels (Diabetes | CDC”, 2017).
-According to the American Diabetes Association report (2014), a total of 29.1 million people or 9.3% of the U.S. population were recognized as diabetics in 2012.
-Also according to the report, among the 21.0 million cases, 27.8% (8.1 million people) were undiagnosed.
+According to the American Diabetes Association report (2014), a total of 29.1 million people or 9.3% of the U.S. population, were recognized as diabetics in 2012.
+Also, according to the report, among the 21.0 million cases, 27.8% (8.1 million people) were undiagnosed.
 There are significant associations between diabetes complications and other major issues such as premature death, diminished quality of life, decreased life expectancy (Chinenye, Oputa, & Oko-Jaja, 2012), increased preventable hospital visits, high use of emergency departments, and multiple hospital readmissions (DHHS, 2016).
 Poor health literacy according to Safeer, Cooke, and Keenan, (2006) has a significant association between treatment noncompliance and poor health status.

 There is a need to establish the relationship between diabetes management and health literacy.
 American Association of Diabetes Educators (2013) established that literacy skills are high for most Americans living with diabetes.
-Schulz & Nakamoto, (2013) argues that among primary care patients with type 2 diabetes, inadequate health literacy is independently associated with worse glycemic control and higher rates of retinopathy.
-Inadequate health literacy may contribute to the disproportionate burden of diabetesrelated problems among disadvantaged populations.
+Schulz & Nakamoto (2013) argues that among primary care patients with type 2 diabetes, inadequate health literacy is independently associated with worse glycemic control and higher rates of retinopathy.
+Inadequate health literacy may contribute to the disproportionate burden of diabetes-related problems among disadvantaged populations.
 Efforts should focus on developing and evaluating interventions to improve diabetes outcomes among patients with inadequate health literacy.
-According to their report, lack of health literacy has been blamed for creating a vacuum as regards to the attitude of most diabetes patients to manage the disease.
+According to their report, lack of health literacy has been blamed for creating a vacuum as regards the attitude of most diabetes patients to manage the disease.

-With the help of this study, the people and the health care and nursing staff can focus on the health literacy and can make people aware about diabetes and other such chronic disease.
-In this way, the people will be able to understand the importance of health measures and will manage their life styles to have a healthy life.The variables for the study will be health literacy (independent variable), compliance with exclusive diabetes treatment therapy and self-care (Dependent variables).
+With the help of this study, the people and the health care and nursing staff can focus on health literacy and can make people aware of diabetes and other such chronic disease.
+In this way, the people will be able to understand the importance of health measures and will manage their lifestyles to have a healthy life.
+The variables for the study will be health literacy (independent variable), compliance with exclusive diabetes treatment therapy and self-care (Dependent variables).

 Significance

-The statistics established by Hass and Maryniuk (2014), indicated that over 18 million Americans had been diagnosed with diabetes.
-According to American Diabetes Association (2012), the percentage of Americans aged 65 and older remains high, at 25.9%, or 11.8 million seniors (diagnosed and undiagnosed), while 86 million Americans of age 20 and older had prediabetes.
+The statistics established by Hass and Maryniuk (2014) indicated that over 18 million Americans had been diagnosed with diabetes.
+According to the American Diabetes Association (2012), the percentage of Americans aged 65 and older remains high, at 25.9%, or 11.8 million seniors (diagnosed and undiagnosed), while 86 million Americans aged 20 and older had prediabetes.
 About 1.4 million Americans are diagnosed with diabetes every year.
 In an updated 2015 CDC report, diabetes remains the 7th leading cause of death in the United States.
-More than 24 per 100,000 of population deaths have been observed in death certificates listing it as the underlying cause of mortality.
+More than 24 per 100,000 population deaths have been observed in death certificates listing it as the underlying cause of mortality.
 The study also reports a total of 234,051 death certificates listing diabetes as an underlying or contributing cause of death (American Diabetes Association, 2017).

 Background

-2. Safeer, Cooke, and Keenan, (2006) offer vital information on the impact of health literacy on cardiovascular disease.
+2. Safeer, Cooke, and Keenan (2006) offer vital information on the impact of health literacy on cardiovascular disease.

-6. DHHS Office of Disease Prevention and Health Promotion (2016) provided information about how poor health literacy is significantly associated with poor health status as those with low health literacy often ignore necessary preventive measures and disease treatment therapy.
+6. DHHS Office of Disease Prevention and Health Promotion (2016) provided information about how poor health literacy is significantly associated with poor health status, as those with low health literacy often ignore necessary preventive measures and disease treatment therapy.

 Framework